-- I strive to have a healthful diet which I consume in small portions and relent to dessert once or twice every week or so.
+I strive to have a healthful diet which I consume in small portions and have dessert only once or twice every week or so.

 And dead to the world I was when Susanti came in to remove the applicator, which did not hurt, and massage the area that had just been treated, which did.
 She said the 10-minute massage was necessary to facilitate the breakdown of fat.
 A cold sheet was put on the left side of my belly and the process was repeated.

-I was out of the clinic in over an hour having answered a few emails and caught a power nap.
 For the next few days I did not look or feel any differently, until the fifth day, when I started developing pins and needles in my belly.
 Most times it was a little annoying but bearable and at times it felt like there was glass in my belly; I was awakened once at 5am by a sudden onslaught of prickliness.
-I was given some painkillers to help with the discomfort but was told not to take them as the inflammation – and the subsequent pins and needles – were necessary for the dead fat cells to be expunged from the body.
+I was given some painkillers to help with the discomfort but was told not to take them as the inflammation which caused the pins and needles were necessary for the dead fat cells to be expunged from the body.
 The discomfort went on for about a week for me (might vary from person to person).